-Many tent campsites operate under the '28-day rule' (now 56), a form of 'permitted development' allowing land to be used without having to submit a planning application (because permission is deemed to exist already) 'for any purpose for not more than 28 (now 56) days in total in any calendar year...and the provision on land of any moveable structures for the purposes of the permitted use'.
+Many tent campsites operate under the '28-day rule'.
+This is a form of 'permitted development' allowing land to be used without having to submit a planning application (because permission is deemed to exist already) 'for any purpose for not more than 28 days in total in any calendar year...and the provision on land of any moveable structures for the purposes of the permitted use'.

 This suits the typical summer campsite perfectly, allowing not only tent camping but also portable buildings for ablutions and reception.
 In England, the limit has now been extended to 60 days including campervans and motorhomes, subject to the conditions above.

 In addition to planning permission, you will need a camping licence (except in Scotland) if tents are on the land for more than 42 consecutive days, or more than 60 days in total.
 Alternatively, since no licence is required for up to 60 non-consecutive days, you could insert a gap to avoid a consecutive 42-day period.

-Since there is no requirement for the 28 (now 56) days to run consecutively, many owners 'cherry pick' the busiest periods, sacrificing some of the summer to open over spring bank-holiday weekends.
+Since there is no requirement for the 28 days to run consecutively, many owners 'cherry pick' the busiest periods, sacrificing some of the summer to open over spring bank-holiday weekends.
 Technically, however, land must be restored to its original condition between the periods of use, and any moveable structures removed, so a continuous period of 28 days may be more viable.
 However, the English, Scottish and Northern Irish governments have ordered local authorities to relax enforcement of permitted development limits.

-However, some owners take advantage of different 56-day periods on different parcels, or 'planning units' of land.
-Generally an area of land under the same ownership would be a single planning unit restricted to one 56-day period, but there may be multiple planning units where, for example, separate land lies between, different uses exist on the land (e.g. a visitor attraction), or an estate lies over a large area.
+A small number of landowners may be able to run different 28-day periods if the landholding contains multiple 'planning units'.
+Generally an area of land under the same ownership would be a single planning unit, restricted to one 28-day period.
+However, there may be multiple planning units where, for example, separate land lies between, different uses exist on the land (e.g. a visitor attraction), or an estate lies over a large area.
 To confirm this we recommend speaking to your local planning authority.
 There is discussion of the definition of a planning unit on this recent webinar (from 54:00).